Helpful context:

 return decorator

-# might raise on network errors
+# might fail with network errors

 ...